PlayStation Network: Features

-Signing up to the PlayStation Network is free from monetary cost.
+Signing up for the PlayStation Network is free of monetary cost.
 Two types of accounts can be created: Master accounts and Sub accounts.
 A master account allows full access to all settings, including parental controls.
 Sub accounts can subsequently be created (e.g. for children) with desired restrictions set by the master account holder.
-A sub account holder has the option to upgrade their account once they reach 18 years of age.
-Sony encourages registrants to use a unique email and strong password not associated with other online services.
+A sub-account holder has the option to upgrade their account once they reach 18 years of age.
+Sony encourages registrants to use a unique email and a strong password not associated with other online services.

 Online ID

 An Online ID is one's username on the PlayStation Network, which is displayed when playing online games and using other network features.
 It can range from 3 to 16 characters in length and consist of letters, numbers, hyphens and underscores.
 Beginning in 2019, users may change their PlayStation Network ID for a fee.

-Users have the option to disclose their real name aside their Online ID, add a personal description, exhibit a profile picture or avatar, and list all spoken languages.
+Users have the option to disclose their real name aside from their Online ID, add a personal description, exhibit a profile picture or avatar, and list all spoken languages.
 Profiles also include a summary of a player's Trophy level and recent activity.
 Profiles can be viewed via the user interface or online through the PlayStation website.

 A Portable ID is a small infographic intended for use as a forum signature.
 The graphic showcases a user's trophy level and number of trophies awarded.
-Each user is able to log into their PSN account using a web browser to access and customize their Portable ID, and are then given a unique URL which they can cut & paste to display their ID elsewhere on the internet.
+Each user can log into their PSN account using a web browser to access and customize their Portable ID, and is then given a unique URL which they can cut & paste to display their ID elsewhere on the internet.